 Wrapping It Up

-In this article, we’ve delved into garage cabinet mounting, shelf depths, and even to bolt or not to bolt your storage racks.
+In this article, we’ve delved into garage wall cabinet height, shelf depth, and whether to bolt or not to bolt your storage racks.

 Here’s a quick recap:

-- Standard cabinet height is key to making your garage look good and work well.
+- A standard garage wall cabinet height will help make your garage look good and work well.
 Generally, you want those cabinets 18 to 24 inches from the ceiling.

 - Aim for a minimum height of 18 to 20 inches between the base and wall cabinets.